brodycj/create-react-native-module/README.md

 yarn start
 ```

-To run on Android: do `react-native run-android` as described for the other example above.
+To run on Android: do `yarn android` or `npx react-native run-android` as described for the other example above.

 To run on iOS (as described above):

 - _in case of clean checkout **only**_: do `pod install` in `ios` subdirectory
-- do `react-native run-ios` or `open ios/example.xcodeproj`
+- do `yarn ios`, `npx react-native run-ios`, or `open ios/example.xcodeproj`

 __Expected result:__